How to Use Your Diskus Dry Powder Inhaler (DPI)

 3. Turn your head away from the diskus and breathe out as much air as you comfortably can.

-4. Place the diskus mouthpiece in your mouth and breathe in as steadily, and as deeply as you can.
+4. Place the diskus mouthpiece in your mouth and breathe in strong and steady but not too fast, and fill your lungs completely. .

 5. Hold your breath for up to 10 seconds.